google/go-tdx-guest/tools/check/README.md

 If set, doesn't write to stdout.
 All results are communicated through exit code.

+### `verbosity`

+Used to set the verbosity of logger, where higher number means more verbose output.

+Default value is `0`.

 ### `check_crl`

 Checks if the PCK certificate and the intermediate certificate of the PCK